CRahne/Scoreboard/README.md

-# ButtonStation
+# Scoreboard

-A GUI that will act as a scoreboard for a this or that questionnaire.
-It will be controlled by 5 buttons that are hooked up to a raspberry pi.
-The program will also pick a random end point and then resets itself with a new question.
+A GUI that works as a scoreboard.
+It uses the RPi.GPIO module to interface with the buttons that are hooked up to the Raspberry Pi.
+Then, the program will display the scores of each team on a GUI using the Tkinter module.

 ---